dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/core-ping.rst

   - Apr 2017: changed ``arch`` to contain device arch rather than the one we built against & ``accessibilityServices``
-  - Dec 2017: added ``defaultBrowser`` to know if the user has set Firefox as default browser (Dec 2017)
+  - Dec 2017: added ``defaultBrowser`` to know if the user has set Datalus as default browser (Dec 2017)
-  - May 2018: added (optional) ``displayVersion`` to distinguish Firefox beta versions easily
+  - May 2018: added (optional) ``displayVersion`` to distinguish Datalus beta versions easily

 * v8: added ``flashUsage``
 * v7: added ``sessionCount`` & ``sessionDuration``  & ``campaignId``